 - No legal obligation: When a sexual abuse claim does make its way to a medical board, many states have no laws in place that require the board to notify the authorities.
 This allows them to handle the investigation and punishment on their own, often opting to give a doctor a “slap on the wrist” and nothing more.

 The end result is thousands of doctors who have been sanctioned for sexual abuse still practicing across the country.
 The AJC even found instances where a doctor would be barred from practicing in one state, move to another, and start practicing there because the two state medical boards shared no information with one another.

 For more information regarding this ongoing scandal and investigation, you should visit the ACJ’s official website with several articles on the matter.
 If you live in Ohio and have a medical malpractice case of your own, call 614.321.3212.
-At Rourke and Blumenthal, our Columbus medical malpractice attorneys are known throughout the state for our compassion, experience, and knowledgeability.
+At Rourke and Blumenthal LLC, our Columbus medical malpractice attorneys are known throughout the state for our compassion, experience, and knowledgeability.
 Contact us today to learn more.